-You will not be studying these texts until Hilary Term (January - March), but you could certainly get started reading the texts in English this summer.
-Students on the Beginners' course are encouraged to use the original German text as far as possible and to refer to it when quoting from the work, including in the Paper IV examination.
+Candidates on the Beginners' course are encouraged to use the original German text as far as possible and to refer to it when quoting from the work, including in the Paper IV examination.

 Teaching

 The time you spend on your studies at Oxford will be divided between attending classes and lectures and working independently on reading and preparing written work to be marked by your tutors and discussed in tutorials.
 Your lectures, seminars, classes, and tutorials will take place in a few different places: in college, at the Taylor Institution, and at 47 Wellington Square.